sayfpack13/race-condition/README.md

 # Race Condition Script

-This script simulates a basic race condition scenario using Python's asyncio library and the httpx library.
-Race conditions occur when the outcome of a program depends on the relative timing of events that are not properly synchronized.
-In this script, multiple asynchronous HTTP requests are sent to a specified URL concurrently, potentially leading to unpredictable behavior due to the interleaving of their execution.
+This script sends parallel HTTP requests but does not specifically demonstrate a race condition scenario where the outcome depends on the timing of the requests, such as with the "last byte wins" scenario.

+**Caution:** This script is provided for educational purposes only.
+Race conditions can lead to unpredictable behavior and should be handled with caution.
+It is important to understand the implications of race conditions in concurrent programming.

 ## Usage